gorjoe/gorjoe/README.md

 ### Hi there, I'm gorjoe 👋

-## I'm a MC Plugin Creator, Server Managementer and YouTube Creator!!
+## I'm a MC Plugin Creator, Server Manager and YouTube Creator!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators and project